OpenLMIS/openlmis-ref-distro/docs/source/releases/openlmis-ref-distro-v3.3.0.rst

 Compatibility
 -------------

-A new feature introduced in 3.3, `OLMIS-3929 <https://openlmis.atlassian.net/browse/OLMIS-3929>`_:View and edit multiple requisition templates per program, requires a manual data migration outlined `here <https://github.com/OpenLMIS/openlmis-requisition-template-migration>`_.
+The requisition service introduced, `OLMIS-3929 <https://openlmis.atlassian.net/browse/OLMIS-3929>`_:View and edit multiple requisition templates per program, which requires a manual data migration explained `here <https://github.com/OpenLMIS/openlmis-requisition-template-migration>`_.

 The fulfillment service has a major release due to the additional features in fulfilling orders within OpenLMIS.
 Please review the Fulfillment service changelog in detail to ensure a clear understanding of the breaking changes.